slbailey/Retrovue/docs/contracts/SourceIngestContract.md

 - **B-7:** Output with `--json` MUST include `"status": "ok" | "partial" | "error"` and explicit per-collection results.
 - **B-8:** When run with `--test-db`, no changes may affect production or staging databases.
 - **B-9:** Individual collection ingest failures MUST NOT abort the entire source ingest operation unless all collections fail.
+- **B-10:** Source's importer must be interface compliant (ImporterInterface).
+Implementations that subclass BaseImporter are considered compliant by construction.
+Non-compliant importers MUST cause the command to fail with exit code 1.
+- **B-11:** For each eligible collection, the system MUST ask the importer to enumerate ingestable assets for that collection before ingest.
+- **B-12:** Interface compliance MUST be verified before ingest attempt.

 ---